sidjee/Ant-Colony-Optimization-Framework/README.md

 ## How to use:
 1. Clone the Repository
-2. Add classes/ACOImplement.jar in cloudsim/jars directory <cloudsim is the dir where Cloudsim is installed>
+2. Compress src/LBACO.java into jar file and add it in cloudsim/jars directory <cloudsim is the installation directory of Cloudsim>
 3. Adjust the DatacenterBroker.java file in cloudsim sources.
 See sample/DatacenterBroker.java
 ```
   ACOImplement aco1 = new ACOImplement(<no of ants>,<initialPheromonevalue>,<Q>,<alpha>,<beta>,<rho>);